duderstadt-lab/mars-docs/examples/fret.md

 #### <a name="3"></a> Localization of Peaks and Intensity vs. T traces
 To calculate all FRET parameters and correction factors three different populations in the sample are of interest: the acceptor only (AO) population, the donor only (DO) population and the FRET population.
 To facilitate easy data analysis an archive is created for each of these populations separately.
 These are then later on merged together while retaining information on to which population the identified molecule belongs, information that is required to do the correction factor calculations.

-All three archives are created following the same pipeline: peak identification, ROI transformation to the other halve of the split view, ROI filtering and finally molecule integration to obtain intensity vs. T traces in an Archive.
-Below, the pipeline to create the FRET archive is shown accompanied by screenshots.
+All three archives are created following the same workflow: peak identification, ROI transformation to the other halve of the split view, ROI filtering and finally molecule integration to obtain intensity vs. T traces in an Archive.
+Below, the workflow to create the FRET archive is shown accompanied by screenshots.
 Please reference table 2 to repeat the archive creation also for the AO and DO archives.
 Alternatively, these archives can be downloaded from the [repository](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_pipelines/FRET/Full%20Analysis%20-%20lo%20follow%20along%20example/Archives).

 ##### The FRET Archive
 **1. Identify the red peaks in the red channel (C=0, left)**